 The aim of any type of root canal surgery is to get rid of a source of infection.
+That's the ONLY reason to carry out ROOT CANAL SURGERY.
+It can't repair a crack in the root.
 The most common type of root canal surgery is apicoectomy.
 But first, let's look at why you might need surgery at all.

 One of the possible sources of infection causing a failed root canal is bacteria hiding in the root tip.
 You had the long appointments, the dentist spent lots of time finding all the little spaces inside the tooth and cleaning them.
 Then he sealed up the roots and the tooth.
 Everything should be fine.